LF-digitala-kanaler/LFDS/content/components/index.md

 The design is in sync with our [visual identity](/visual-identity), and standardised ways of using these components together can be found in the [patterns-section](/patterns).

-For further information on how our components are presented, see the [Anatomy of a component page](#the-anatomy-of-a-component-page).
+For further information on how our components are presented, see the [Anatomy of a component](#the-anatomy-of-a-component-page).

 Ready to get going?
 [Get started](/foundations/getting-started/developer).